Vintage 2011,very early ripening!

 COLOUR: Greenish-gold with luminous silver highlights.

-BOUQUET: Slightly spicy and toasty.
+NOSE: Slightly spicy and toasty.
 Hints of aniseed, honey, acacia blossom, and white flowers.

 PALATE: Fresh, polished, and dynamic.
 Generous aftertaste with a beautiful crunchy sort of salinity.